Community Advocacy Lab is a clinic focused on racial and economic justice, grounded in the needs of communities. Current students are working on:

 Information for Clients and Partners

 The Community Advocacy Lab works closely with non-profit, advocacy, and community organizations and government agencies each semester.
-We are continually inviting potential clients and partners to discuss the possibilities for collaboration.
+We are continually discussing potential collaboration with organizations.
 If you are interested in working with us, contact Professor Colleen F. Shanahan at [email protected] for more information.